In the News

 In April 2018, President Russell M. Nelson visited Bangkok during a global ministry tour and spoke to more than 3,000 members at the Queen Sirikit Conference Center about the future construction of the temple.

 After a public open house from Sept.
 1 to Sept.
-16, 2023, the Bangkok Thailand Temple will be dedicated on Oct.
+16, 2023, the Bangkok Thailand Temple was dedicated on Oct.
 22, 2023, by Elder Ronald A. Rasband of the Quorum of the Twelve Apostles.

 The Bangkok temple is a 48,525-square-foot building of six stories, with a central spire surrounded by eight smaller spires.
 Its exterior is made of precast concrete, with art-glass windows that have an amber, gold and teal border.